drzzlio/gitops/readme.md

 the git repo take control of ops from here on.
 We'll want to create a KCC Project resource for the bootstrap project to take control of it.

-Firstly, we install argocd with what's effectively `kustomize build apps/argocd/overlays/primary | kubectl apply -f-`.
-Once argo is stable, we then apply `kubectl apply -f clusters/primary/appoapp.yaml` to install the app-of-apps that will eventually converge on having all of our applications configured and installed.
+Firstly, the automation installs argocd with what's effectively `kustomize build apps/argocd/overlays/primary | kubectl apply -f-`.
+Once argo is stable, it then applies `kubectl apply -f clusters/primary/appoapp.yaml` to install the app-of-apps that will eventually converge on having all of our applications configured and installed.